rybakj/page_networks/README.md

 The second cluster (orange), on the other hand relates to more general queries, in particular claiming benefits.

-### Notes for self

-5. Clustering of ER pages
-6. Ranking based on:
-  - Nearest neghibour distances from seeds, ER clusters or all ER pages
-  - W2V embedding

-Ranking systems run multiple times and mean scores.

-Simulations

-1. **Biased RW**: Change RWs (from same seedns, walk length, same ranking metric (pfpf).
-2. **NOW**:  **Vector embeddings (similarity metric)**: RWs from all nodes, W2V embedding and N2V similairty measure to score (based on maximum similarity vs seed pages)
-3. **To DO**: **Vector embeddings (norm metric)**: for the same graph, create all embeddings, calculate all different KNN scores

 ## Named-entity recognition
 To enrich the nodes (webpages) from gov.uk with features prior to implementing GNNs, inference was performed from a previously created Named-Entity Recognition (NER) model which utilises the DistillBERT architecture (https://arxiv.org/abs/1910.01108).
 This model can be used to highlight named-entities in a number of categories (e.g., organisation, people) which can be visualisd as follows: